Release Notes

 nQuery Pro Tier

-7 new sample size tables/features added to the Pro tier of nQuery 9.6 in the following areas:
+1 new sample size + two major feature updates have been added to the Pro tier in nQuery 9.7

 What is it?